-"Between July and August this year, we have witnessed 217 flood cases in 21 communities in 12 Local Government Areas of the state.
+"Between July and August this year, we have witnessed 217 flood cases in 21 communities in 12 councils of the state.

 "Sadly, 15 people have lost their lives to the tragic incidents.
-Seven died in Biase, four in Ogoja, three in Yala and one in Obubra Local Government Areas.
+Seven died in Biase, four in Ogoja, three in Yala and one in Obubra councils.

-"We are appealing to the state and Federal Government to look into the plight of these people, particularly Biase people, where water washed away people while they were asleep.
+"We are appealing to the federal and state governments to look into the plight of these people, particularly Biase people, where water washed away people while they were asleep.